isomerpages/ema-pl/pages/faq.md

 **If I am currently receiving a bursary/scholarship, can I apply for the EIS?**
 The EIS is meant for students without any existing bursary or scholarship.

-### SkillsFuture Study Award for Power Sector
-**What is the SkillsFuture Study Award for Power Sector?**
-The SkillsFuture Study Award for Power Sector aims to nurture a strong Singapore core of Power sector workforce equipped with relevant skillsets.

-First announced in Budget 2015, the SkillsFuture Study Award for Power Sector is one of the initiatives under the national SkillsFuture movement.
-This aims to encourage Singaporeans to take ownership of their own skills upgrading and to deepen specialist skills in areas needed by future economic growth sectors.

-Each award, valued at $5,000, can be used to pay for out-of-pocket course fees, course materials and other training-related costs.
-This is on top of existing government course fee subsidies.
-The Award is bond- free.

-**What is the eligibility criteria and how do I apply for the Study Awards?**
-Applications closed on 31 January 2022.

-For more information, please refer to the link <a href="https://www.skillsfuture.gov.sg/studyawards/power/faq/" target="_blank">here</a> or email [EMA_HumanCapital@ema.gov.sg](mailto:EMA_HumanCapital@ema.gov.sg) if you need further assistance.

-**My company is sponsoring my course fees and other out-of-pocket expenses related to the course.
-Can I still apply for the SkillsFuture Study Awards?**
-If it is a full sponsorship, you will not be eligible for the SkillsFuture Study Award for the Power sector.
-However, if it is a partial sponsorship, you will be eligible to apply for the SkillsFuture Study Award.

-**How will the Study Awards’ monies be disbursed?**
-The full sum of S$5,000 will be disbursed after the award recipient completes at least 50 per cent of the course.
-Supporting documents such as certification letter and/or transcripts from the institutes of higher learning/ training provider must be submitted to EMA to certify that the recipient is still undergoing, or has completed, the course.

-**I am experiencing technical issues with my application.
-Who can I contact for assistance?**
-Please visit the Feedback Portal <a href="https://portal.ssg-wsg.gov.sg/feedback" target="_blank">here</a> or call 6785 5785 for assistance.